Skip to main content

 Another place that's well worth a visit is tiny Husøy island.

-The islanders still practice the siesta, an early afternoon rest or nap.
-Spanish sailors introduced this Mediterranean tradition to the area hundreds of years ago.
+Fun fact: The islanders still practice the siesta, an early afternoon rest or nap.
+Legend has it that Spanish sailors first introduced the Mediterranean tradition to the area hundreds of years ago.

 Visit quaint fishing communities, like Mefjordvær, Bøvær, Frovåg, and Gryllefjord.